marc2332/bliss/doc/docs/flint_scan_info.md

 # Mecanism

-The `scan_info` dictionary allow you to add extra information to a scan.
+The `scan_info` dictionary allows you to add extra information to a scan.

-The `requests` field is used to register information attach to channels to Flint.
+A field `requests` can be provided to `scan_info` to annotate each channel with information.

+# Global metadata

+This metadata must be at the root of `scan_info`.

+- `npoints` (int): Number of expected points for the scan.
+- `npoints1` (int): Number of expected points of the first axes of a mesh scan
+- `npoints2` (int): Number of expected points of the second axes of a mesh scan

+Flint can compute a progress bar for the scan using this information.
+If the channels do not have the same size, you can use `requests` to specify the expected size per channels.

+- `data_dim` (int): Dimentionality of the scan
+- `dim` (int): Alias of `data_dim`

+Flint uses this metadata to display the data as a scatter if equals to 2.

+# Request metadata

 Here is an example to register few metadata to a channel named `my_channel`:
 ```